Abhigyankrsingh/linux/Documentation/admin-guide/perf-security.rst

-Using a libcap without support for CAP_PERFMON will make cap_get_flag(caps, 38, CAP_EFFECTIVE, &val) fail, which will lead the default event to be 'cycles:u', so as a workaround explicitly ask for the 'cycles' event, i.e.:
+Using a libcap without support for CAP_PERFMON will make cap_get_flag(caps, 38, CAP_EFFECTIVE, &val) fail, which will lead the default event to be 'cycles:u', so as a workaround explicitly asks for the 'cycles' event, i.e.:

 ::